GeoscienceAustralia/atmospheric_tomography_laser/doc/AtmosphericTomography-UserManual.md

    ```

    Replace the path after the colon with the location of the site-packages directory on your filesystem.
-   The instructions for modifying environment variables on a Windows machine are availble [here](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10).
+   The instructions for modifying environment variables on a Windows machine are available [here](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10).

 3. Cannot find python.
    The operating system finds the python executables using the PATH environment variable.
 Locate the bin folder that contains the python executables and modify the PATH variable to include it by editing the bash_profile on Mac/Linux.